 - Begin a journal – Begin by writing down everything that happened before, during, and after the attack.
 Continue to document the entire recovery process and keep all medical records, treatment plans, and doctor’s bills.

-- Speak to a dog bite lawyer – To ensure your right to recover compensation is protected, consult with a personal injury lawyer immediately.
+- Speak to a dog bite lawyer – To ensure your right to recover compensation is protected, consult with a Dayton dog bite lawyer immediately.
 The legal issues surrounding dog attacks can be complex.
 Liability issues can come into play in these cases, so it is critical to have knowledgeable and experienced legal counsel on your side to secure the best possible outcome.

 Ohio’s Dog Bite Laws

 When it comes to dog attacks, Ohio is a strict liability state.
 This means that if you are bitten or attacked by a dog, the animal’s owner, keeper, or harborer is responsible for compensating you for your losses.
 In other words, you and your dog bite lawyer will not need to show that the defendant was negligent or that the animal has a history of aggressive behavior.

 There are some exceptions to this rule, however.
 If you were found to be doing any of the following at the time of the attack, the dog owner will likely not be liable for your injuries.

 - Tormenting, teasing, abusing, or in any way provoking the dog